ecsdigital/opensource-policy/README.md

 # ECS Digital open source policy

 ECS Digital firmly believes in producing and contributing to open source software.
-Not only does it encourage scrutiny and improvements of the code we write, it also is good for the brand and our engineers.
+Not only does it encourage scrutiny on and improvements to the code we write, it also is good for the brand and our engineers.
 With this in mind we’ve tried to produce some guidelines to help decide if you can open source a project, and some of the practicalities of how.

 ## Can I open source?